Reviews

 The Year's Best Fantasy & Horror honorable mention

-"a neat twist on time travel and quantum physics."
+"A neat twist on time travel and quantum physics."

 —Publishers Weekly, Jan 2010